Coral Honeysuckle

 Highlights

-Coral Honeysuckle is a native vine beloved by hummingbirds.
-They are fast-growing, low maintenance, and semi-evergreen, which means most of the leaves will stay on year-round, even in cold climates.
+Coral honeysuckle is a native vine beloved by hummingbirds.
+They are fast-growing, low-maintenance, and semi-evergreen, meaning most of their leaves will remain on year-round, even in cold climates.
 They flower with bright red tubular flowers continuously in the spring and summer.
 Plant this vine on a sunny or part-sunny trellis and watch it return decades of beauty.

 Lonicera sempervirens